-So I thought I would start by just talking about what are they (AMPs).
+So I thought I would start by just talking about what are they (Asset Management Plans).
 And essentially they’ve developed over the last 20 years as a structured methodology for presenting information about infrastructure assets and their management.

 As I said, in 1996 we started them in New Zealand.
 The Australian’s started a little bit early than us.
 Maybe the earliest ones they did start in the early 1990s.